Model-independent cosmological inference after the DESI DR2 data with improved inverse distance ladder: RESULTS AND DISCUSSION

 To better understand these results, we reconstruct the BAO distance predicted by the PAge, $w \mathrm{CDM}$ and $w_0w_a \mathrm{CDM}$ in Fig.~\ref{Fig: reconstruct}, based on our best-fit $\Lambda \mathrm{CDM}$ model in the DESY5+DESI DR2+CC datasets.
 The PAge model exhibits a distinctive trend driven by the DESI DR2 data.
 In comparison to the $\Lambda \mathrm{CDM}$ model, it predicts slightly enhanced BAO distances at very low redshifts, suppressed distances at intermediate redshifts, and elevated values again at high redshifts across all configurations.
 While the $w \mathrm{CDM}$ model attempts to capture this behavior, it fails to reproduce the variation across the relevant redshift range.
 In contrast, the $w_0w_a \mathrm{CDM}$ model, which incorporates dynamically evolving equation of state, is more capable of reproducing this characteristic trend.

 These findings suggest that the DESI DR2 data may not be fully compatible with the $\Lambda\mathrm{CDM}$ model, which lack the flexibility to capture such rapid variations in the expansion history, thereby hinting at a preference for dynamical dark energy.
-It is important to emphasize that the PAge model is essentially a calibrated Taylor expansion, and therefore independent of any specific cosmological model.
-As such, our results serve as a model-agnostic indication of the underlying behavior of the universe.
-The presence of this trend in our findings suggests that any viable theoretical model must be capable of reproducing this trend to be consistent with the data.
+PAge provides a model-independent description of the underlying behaviors of the late-time Universe.
+However, it should be noted that the PAge model rests on specific assumptions.
+Thus, PAge may not capture inhomogeneous cosmologies, nor scenarios that violate the assumptions~\ref{assumption1} and \ref{assumption2}.